LaubPlusCo/mcp-webdav-server/README.md

 ## Available MCP Tools

-- `create-file` - Create a new file
+- `webdav_create_remote_file` - Create a new file on a remote WebDAV server
-- `read-file` - Read file content
+- `webdav_get_remote_file` - Retrieve content from a file stored on a remote WebDAV server
-- `update-file` - Update existing file
+- `webdav_update_remote_file` - Update an existing file on a remote WebDAV server
-- `delete` - Delete file or directory
+- `webdav_delete_remote_item` - Delete a file or directory from a remote WebDAV server
-- `create-directory` - Create a new directory
+- `webdav_create_remote_directory` - Create a new directory on a remote WebDAV server
-- `move` - Move or rename file/directory
+- `webdav_move_remote_item` - Move or rename a file/directory on a remote WebDAV server
-- `copy` - Copy file/directory
+- `webdav_copy_remote_item` - Copy a file/directory to a new location on a remote WebDAV server
-- `list-directory` - List directory contents
+- `webdav_list_remote_directory` - List files and directories on a remote WebDAV server

 ## Available MCP Prompts

-- `create-file` - Prompt to create a new file
+- `webdav_create_remote_file` - Prompt to create a new file on a remote WebDAV server
-- `read-file` - Prompt to read a file
+- `webdav_get_remote_file` - Prompt to retrieve content from a remote WebDAV file
-- `update-file` - Prompt to update a file
+- `webdav_update_remote_file` - Prompt to update a file on a remote WebDAV server
-- `delete` - Prompt to delete a file/directory
+- `webdav_delete_remote_item` - Prompt to delete a file/directory from a remote WebDAV server
-- `list-directory` - Prompt to list directory contents
+- `webdav_list_remote_directory` - Prompt to list directory contents on a remote WebDAV server
-- `create-directory` - Prompt to create a directory
+- `webdav_create_remote_directory` - Prompt to create a directory on a remote WebDAV server
-- `move` - Prompt to move/rename a file/directory
+- `webdav_move_remote_item` - Prompt to move/rename a file/directory on a remote WebDAV server
-- `copy` - Prompt to copy a file/directory
+- `webdav_copy_remote_item` - Prompt to copy a file/directory on a remote WebDAV server

 ## Example Queries in Claude

 Here are some example queries you can use in Claude Desktop once the WebDAV MCP server is connected:

-- "List files in my WebDAV root directory"
+- "List files on my remote WebDAV server"
-- "Create a new text file called notes.txt with the following content: Hello World"
+- "Create a new text file called notes.txt on my remote WebDAV server with the following content: Hello World"
-- "Read the file called document.txt from my WebDAV server"
+- "Get the content of document.txt from my remote WebDAV server"
-- "Update my config.json file with this new configuration"
+- "Update config.json on my remote WebDAV server with this new configuration"
-- "Create a directory called projects in my WebDAV"
+- "Create a directory called projects on my remote WebDAV server"
-- "Copy my report.docx file to a backup location"
+- "Copy report.docx to a backup location on my remote WebDAV server"
-- "Rename the file old_name.txt to new_name.txt"
+- "Move the file old_name.txt to new_name.txt on my remote WebDAV server"
-- "Delete the file temp.txt"
+- "Delete temp.txt from my remote WebDAV server"

 ## Programmatic Usage